NCERT Book Solutions For Class 10 Geography Contemporary India – II Chapter 1 Resources and Development – CBSE Free PDF Download

-- Very fertile, and therefore good for the cultivation of crops
+- It is very fertile and, therefore, good for the cultivation of crops

-- Consists of various proportions of sand, silt and clay
+- It consists of various proportions of sand, silt and clay

-- It has a good quantity of potash, lime and phosphoric acid, which is good for the growth of paddy and sugarcane.
+- Alluvial soil has a good quantity of potash, lime and phosphoric acid, which is good for the growth of paddy and sugarcane.

-(iii) What steps can be taken to control soil erosion in the hilly areas?
+(iii) What steps can be taken to control soil erosion in hilly areas?

 The main techniques that can be used are given below.